Trepan-Debuggers/kshdb/docs/entry-exit.rst

 Invoking the Debugger Initially
 ====================================

-The simplest way to debug your program is to call run `kshdb`.
+The simplest way to debug your program is to run `kshdb`.
 Give the name of your program and its options and any debugger options:

 .. code:: console